Nausea refers to the sensation of an unsettled stomach and a general unease, which often leads to vomiting.

 Vomiting can help to reduce nausea in some cases, such as when the nausea is caused by food poisoning or alcohol.
 However, this will usually only provide short-term relief and can also worsen nausea.

 Many people believe that aromatherapy can help with nausea and recommend a variety of different oils including lemon, lavender, chamomile, and cloves.
-Some studies have found that peppermint aromatherapy, in particular, can help to relieve nausea.
+Some

 17. Fresh air